Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Introduction

-The studies of $\alpha_s$ thus enter a new phase when its accuracy can be potentially pushed to as low as 0.1\% across diverse observations \cite{dEnterria:2022hzv}, while in the meantime novel challenges will need to be confronted both in the individual $\alpha_s$ measurements and their combination.
+The studies of $\alpha_s$ thus enter a new phase when its precision may eventually be pushed to 0.1\% across diverse observations in the next two decades \cite{dEnterria:2022hzv}, while in the meantime novel challenges will need to be confronted in both the individual $\alpha_s$ measurements and their combination.
 It is expected that, at this precision level, the growing complexity of involved systematic factors raises the chance for misestimations.
-When the misestimations go unnoticed -- an unwanted common occurence encountered in complex studies across many disciplines \cite{ReproducibilityReplicabilityNAS:2019} -- the uncertainty tends to be underestimated; some measurements of the parameter are not replicated by its independent determinations.
+When the misestimations go unnoticed -- an unwanted but common occurrence encountered in complex studies across many disciplines \cite{ReproducibilityReplicabilityNAS:2019} -- the uncertainty tends to be underestimated; some measurements of the parameter are not replicated by its independent determinations.
 When replicability degrades, a PDG or another combination may need to inflate the stated uncertainties of measurements in order to make them statistically compatible.
-As an illustration, the Committee on Data of the International Science Council inflates the errors of the highly precise measurements of the Newton's gravitational constant $G$ by a factor of 3.9 in order to meaningfully combine them \cite{Codata2022GravConstant:2025}.
+As an illustration, the Committee on Data of the International Science Council inflates the errors of highly precise measurements of Newton's gravitational constant $G$ by a factor of 3.9 in order to meaningfully combine them \cite{Codata2022GravConstant:2025}.
 Within its small span, the combined uncertainty band on $G$ does not overlap significantly with those of several most precise measurements, meaning it does not replicate them.
 This indicates a general trend that the measurements of fundamental constants eventually experience the tradeoff between the precision and replicability, when raising the former depletes the confidence in the latter.
 How far can the precision measurements of $\alpha_s$ go while remaining replicable?
 What can be done to control the uncertainty estimates and postpone the onset of non-replicability?